psych-ds/psychds-docs/docs/index.md

 Psych-DS provides a simple and easy-to-adopt standard for organizing data in the psychological and behavioral sciences, which aims to help researchers satisfy [FAIR principles](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4792175/) for data sharing.

-### Key Goals
+!!! abstract "Key Goals"

     1. To promote the adoption of good, consistent practices in the management of behavorial data
     2. To create a machine-readable format for these datasets that can support tools for their analysis, discovery, and preparation

 ## Why do I need Psych-DS?

-In the social and behavioral sciences:
+!!! info "In the social and behavioral sciences:"

     - Datasets can be arranged in many different ways and file formats
     - No consensus exists about how to organize and share project data
     - Even researchers within the same lab may arrange data differently
     - Lack of standardization leads to:
         - Miscommunications
         - Time wasted on reformatting/rearranging data
         - Difficulties indexing datasets for search tools
         - Challenges in writing reusable analysis scripts

 ## Getting Started with Psych-DS

-### Documentation Resources
+!!! important "Documentation Resources"

     - [Getting Started Guide](./guides/1_getting_started.md/): Step-by-step guidance for creating your first Psych-DS dataset
     - [Rules and Conventions](./reference/rules_and_conventions.md): Basic requirements for Psych-DS compliance
     - [Advanced Practices](./guides/2_advanced_practices.md): Guidance on more advanced topics relating to metadata and file structure
     - [Schema Reference](./reference/schema/schema_overview.md): Documentation built from technical schema reference, includes all rules/objects/definitions.
     - [Technical Reference](https://github.com/psych-ds/psych-DS/tree/master/schema_model): Official schema model using [linkML](https://linkml.io/)

 ### Core Components

 To be compliant with Psych-DS, focus on two key aspects:

-??? abstract "1.
+??? details "1.
 Metadata"

     ### Understanding Metadata